 What or who inspired you to pursue your major/career, Ramsey?

 I come from a long line of educators.
-My grandmother and mother were teachers, along with numerous aunts and uncles – ranging from special education to elementary school to university professor.
-I also had grown sick of working a traditional 9-5 desk job and thought education was a chance to make a direct impact in the world.
+My grandmother and mother were teachers, along with numerous aunts and uncles – ranging from special education to elementary school to university professors.
+I also had grown sick of working a traditional 9-5 desk job and thought education was a chance to make a direct impact on the world.
 Plus, I love kids.